 In addition to benefiting communities by providing tax revenues, education support and local jobs, Matador has also made numerous charitable contributions over the years.
-This effort has been consistently encouraged by our leadership, who have also provided significant personal charitable donations and started their own charitable programs.
+This effort has been consistently encouraged by our leaders, who have also provided significant personal charitable donations and started their own charitable programs.

-In addition to financial support, we think it is important to be involved in the community and donate our time.
-For example, after collecting toys during the holiday season each year, we personally deliver those toys to various charities, including in 2021 to the local sheriff's offices in Lea and Eddy Counties, New Mexico, for further distribution to local children.
-Similarly, a group of Matador volunteers delivered food to the North Texas Food Bank as part of our annual food drive, which resulted in donations of more than 117,500 meals last year.
+As well as financial support, we think it is important to be involved in the community and donate our time.
+For example, after collecting toys during the holiday season each year, we personally deliver those toys to various charities, including in 2022 to the sheriff's offices in Lea and Eddy Counties, New Mexico, to be given to local children.
+Similarly, a group of Matador volunteers delivered food to Minnie's Food Pantry in

+Dallas, Texas, as part of our annual food drive, which resulted in donations of more than 38,500 meals last year and a company total of more than 223,500 meals donated to food banks since 2019.
 These are just a few examples of our community involvement, and we continue to look for additional ways to contribute.
-These efforts not only help the community, but they provide good team-building opportunities and help our employees to live wellrounded lives.
+These efforts not only help the community but also provide good team-building opportunities and help our employees to live well-rounded lives.